 This site contains affiliate links to products.
 I may receive a commission for purchases made through these links at no extra cost to you.
 All thoughts are genuine and my own.

 I don’t know about you, but no matter how much I prepare, or how early I get up, getting three kids out the door in the morning seems like an impossible task at times.
 Sometimes, the littlest thing such as a lost shoe, an outfit that doesn’t fit or spilled milk will throw off the whole morning.
 Below are some tips to help smooth out the morning and prevent the inevitable yelling that seems to occur when you’ve told your child to put their shoes on ten times!
+When you find ways to simplify your morning routine, you will find success in getting out the door stress free.

 It’s important to create routines that don’t take too much time to prepare.
 What I mean by that is if making your mornings easier means your night time routine is hours long of packing backpacks and lunches, laying out clothes etc. then are you really making your life easier?
 There’s a million tips out there (I’ve tried them all) on how to stay organized but let’s be honest, it’s a lot of work and if your “organized life” means you spend hours staying organized then what’s the point?